ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

  * View, edit, or run a delivery pipeline.
  * Use the Eclipse Orion {{site.data.keyword.webide}}.
  * Have Developer (or greater) access to a repo in {{site.data.keyword.gitrepos}} that allows them to commit and push changes to that repo.
+Users of Git repos with the Guest or Reporter roles with read-only access are not counted as authorized users.

+Users with the Guest or Reporter roles are not automatically added to the authorized users list.
+To prevent users from accessing toolchains and automatically being added to the authorized user list for a {{site.data.keyword.contdelivery_short}} service instance, complete the following actions:

+ * Remove the user's access to the toolchain from IAM.
+ * Remove Developer access from all {{site.data.keyword.gitrepos}} repos that are attached to all of the toolchains in the resource group by removing their repo access or downgrading their role to Guest or Reporter.

 The specific activities that are used to automatically count users, and the method for counting those users might change over time.
 However, the process for counting users will continue to comply with the terms of {{site.data.keyword.contdelivery_short}} plans.
 You can also manually add users to the list of authorized users, at any time.
 {: important}

-To prevent users from accessing toolchains and automatically being added to the authorized user list for a {{site.data.keyword.contdelivery_short}} service instance, complete the following actions:

- * Remove the user's access to the toolchain from IAM.
- * Remove Developer access from all {{site.data.keyword.gitrepos}} repos that are attached to all of the toolchains in the resource group.

 For more information about using IAM to manage access to toolchains in a resource group or the toolchain itself, see [Managing user access to toolchains with Identity and Access Management](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains-iam-security).
 For more information about managing access to a {{site.data.keyword.gitrepos}} repo, see [Project's members](https://us-south.git.cloud.ibm.com/help/user/project/members/index.md){:external}.